RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #77

+Finished up all of the convex and concave corners that were missing pieces.
+I just have one more batch which are the bushes around the spawn areas.
+Once that is done I have to cover the floor with grass once again.
+When that is done then I need to remove all of the gallery stuff outside of the map.
+After that I'm not sure what is left.
+Perhaps a nebula skybox or something will make it feel better.

 ## #73, #74, #75, #76

 Started working on the corner bushes, but ran into a lot of problems with pieces